sciZer0/newdiscoveries/a/README.md

 * START<br>

 ## FIRST OF ALL
-Science now is a fundamentally wrong thing being taken on faith.
-Actually, the situation is even much worse than that, the scientific system itself is a religious sect.
+Science now is a fundamentally illogical/wrong thing being taken on faith.
+The scientific system itself is a religious sect.

 All I have is logic.